sumocoders/Simple-Application-Framework/README.md

 ### SCSS/Compass

-We used the Compass-framework in conjuction with the [Twitter Bootstrap compass-port of vwall](https://github.com/vwall/compass-twitter-bootstrap) to be able to style everything.
+We used the Compass-framework in conjunction with the [Twitter Bootstrap compass-port of vwall](https://github.com/vwall/compass-twitter-bootstrap) to be able to style everything.

 If you want to use compass yourself: